 Democracy is more than just turning up to vote every few years.
 For democracy to flourish there needs to be a democratic culture.

-Welsh Voices is a broad strand of work looking beyond our formal institutions, not the deeper world of political culture.
+Welsh Voices is a broad strand of work looking beyond our formal institutions, to the deeper world of political culture.
 What is putting people off from standing for election?
 Why do people not vote?
 How can we get the next generation involved in public life?

 We’ve come a long way in the 100 years since some women first were able to vote.
 Our democracy has radically shifted from that limited extension of voting eligibility, but despite this progress, we haven’t come far enough.